Yvonne L. Munn Center for Nursing Research

 Patient Care Services

-Yvonne L. Munn Nursing Research Grants (2023)
+Yvonne L. Munn Nursing Research Grants (2024)

 Overview

 Debra Burke, RN, MBA, DNP, NEA-BC, Chief Nurse, Patient Care Services, and the leadership of the Department of Nursing support research grants annually through the Yvonne L. Munn Center for Nursing Research.
-These studies focusing on original research are initiated by MGH staff nurses for the purpose of advancing nursing science and improving outcomes for patients and families.
-The intent is that the studies support and advance Patient Care Services' annual strategic goals and the professional practice model.
+These studies focusing on original research that are initiated by MGH staff nurses for the purpose of advancing nursing science and improving outcomes for patients and families.
+The intent is that the studies support and advance Patient Care Services' annual strategic plan and the professional practice model.
 Completed studies are featured as presentations throughout the year at the quarterly Munn Nursing Research Grand Rounds.

 Eligibility Requirements